MAA-98/gill/README.md

 2. Files are stored until another is given and `-l` applies to the most recent file given.
 This gives the flexibility to insert messages in between lines without losing reference to file.

-3. IMPORTANT: If a line of a file is never inserted, then the whole file is inserted at the position the file was given.
+3. IMPORTANT: If a line of a file is never inserted before a new file, or before the end of the prompt, then the whole file is inserted at the position the file was given.

 ### Line Range Syntax